 Companies are drawing on technology to better manage customer complaints, sometimes with significant financial benefit.
 For example, an Australian energy retailer is moving to a 100% call recording environment, so it can reduce its $6 million annual bill in Ombudsman complaints, by investigating complaint calls and being able to prove compliance and accuracy in the information provided.
 Companies are also drawing on analytics-as-a-service to drill down into complaint calls to discover broken processes and proactively contact and turn around customers identified as “detractors”.

-Countless studies have shown that employers who offer their contact centre staff flexibility in the workplace will benefit from more engaged employees, lower attrition, longer tenure…which all translates to savings in recruiting, training and operational costs.
+Countless studies have shown that employers who offer their contact centre staff flexibility in the workplace will benefit from more engaged employees, lower attrition, longer tenure…which all translates to savings in recruiting, customer service training and operational costs.

 Flexibility can be offered in many forms: flexible rostering (different shifts, part-time), work-at-home option, job-sharing, time off instead of financial rewards for exceeding targets, flexibility to shift to email/chat or quality assurance rather than phone work (if someone needs to rest their voice and/or has a child for whom they can’t find alternative babysitting arrangements), opportunity to access social media/the web while at work, opportunity to exercise on breaks (eg. treadmill).